aminzabardast/MastersThesis/DisparityNet/README.md

 No matter where the cuda is installed, there should be a simlink to its directory at `/usr/local/cuda`.
 If not, just modify this to point to its address.

-The code shall be run with Python virtualenv activated and all the necessary packages (within `requirements.txt`) should be installed.
+The code should run with Python virtualenv activated and all the necessary packages (within `requirements.txt`) should be installed.

 The operation libraries are successfully compiled on:
 * `Python 3.6.4`